tanael/neovim-ide/README.md

-# neovim-ide
+# Neovim as an IDE

 :monkey:
 Neovim setup as an IDE.

-Relies on `savq/paq-nvim` and native neovim LSP.
+Relies on `wbthomason/packer.nvim` and native neovim LSP.

 ## Install